nicholaswilde/recipes/docs/breads/the-bread-code-sourdough.md

 ### Step 2

-The next morning, add the active starter to the main dough.
+The next morning, add the active [starter][2] to the main dough.
 Add the salt to the main dough.
 Mix until everything is nicely homogenized (very important).
 For me this takes around 1 minute.
 It might take you up to 5 minutes.
 You want to make sure the sourdough starter has been evenly spread across the dough.

 ### Step 3